phototools/phototools-java/README.md

 Getting Started
 ---------------

 Start by downloading the application.
-The main application build can be downloaded from here: @@@@
+The main application build can be [downloaded from here](http://code.google.com/p/coderthoughts/downloads/list).

     unzip PhotoTools_0.5.zip
     sh PhotoTools.sh (on unix or Mac OSX)